countr/website/content/docs/06-troubleshooting.md

 All commands have a default permission of either none or Administrator.
 This allows the server admins to override and grant whoever they'd like to access to the commands.
 A simple fix is to tell your server admin to grant you access, and to read the [Permissions-page](./02-permissions.md) for instructions on how to do so.

 If you're a server admin or the server owner then you should have access either way.

+## What is Countr's prefix? {#prefix}

+We've fully moved over to slash commands, so you can use `/` as your new prefix!